-Jean Comaroff: Identity, Law, and the Paradoxes on Personhood in Contemporary Africa: The Return of Khulekani Khumalo
+Jean and John Comaroff: Identity, Law, and the Paradoxes on Personhood in Contemporary Africa: The Return of Khulekani Khumalo

-Welcome to a lecture by Jean Comaroff, professor at Harvard University.
+Welcome to a lecture by Jean and John Comaroff, Department of African and African American Studies at Harvard University.

 After the seminar, coffee and snacks are served in our lunch room.
 The event is open to all, no registration required.